MyNameIsTakenOMG/certified-k8s-admin/README.md

 ## Logging and Monitoring
  - monitor cluster components
    - monitor: `Metrics Server`: one instance per cluster, and in-memory solution. in `kubelet`, there's sub component `container advisor` used to gather metrics from pods and then make them available for `Metrics Server`.
 To install `Metrics Server`(minikube or other...)...
-To view metrics, `kubectl top node`, `kubectl top pod`
+To view metrics, `kubectl top node`, `kubectl top pod --containers`
  - managing application logs: `kubectl logs -f <pod name> <explicitly specify container name if there are more than one>`
+ - Probes:
+   - liveness probe: mainly responsible for dead locks --> restart the `container`
+   - readiness probe: tell if a `pod` is ready for taking traffic
+   - startup probe: tell if the `app` inside the container has started
 ## Application LifeCycle Management
  - rolling updates and rollbacks
    - rollout and versioning: when creating a new `deployment`, a new `rollout` gets triggered which will create a new `revision`, which helps us keep track of the changes made to our deployment and enables us to roll back to the previous version if needed.